 Fresh: Original Art Prints

-Mix in some fresh, original art to add class to your home.
-Thanks to these affordable places to buy fine art, filling a wall with original prints is no longer out of reach.Continue to 15 of 18 below.
+Mix in some fresh, original art to add character and personality to your home that feels distinctly yours.
+Thanks to these affordable online places to buy art, filling a wall with original prints is no longer out of reach, so go ahead and retire that typography and embrace a totally original gallery wall.Continue to 15 of 18 below.

 15 of 18

 Bird silhouettes have so saturated the market that comedians are making jokes about them.
 (Remember "But a bird on it!" from "Portlandia"?)
 Owls have a retro appeal but are still a bit overdone.
 And don't get us started on peacock feathers.Continue to 16 of 18 below.

 16 of 18

 Fresh: Other Animals

 There doesn't seem to be one particular creature that has the most "it" appeal right now; but, it's safe to say that birds and owls aren't the most original choices.
 Woodland creatures have been around for the last couple of years with foxes, squirrels, and hedgehogs getting the most play.
 Llamas and alpacas are definitely having a moment.
 And finally, insects such as dragonflies and beetles are trending.Continue to 17 of 18 below.

 Many of the last dozen-plus color choices for Pantone's Color of the Year have been some variation on aqua.
 It's a beautiful color, to be sure, but you may have grown weary of it.Continue to 18 of 18 below.

 Indigo may have stolen the spotlight from aqua thanks to the denim trend.
 Plus, the classic color combination of navy and white never really goes out of style.
 You can incorporate this hue into your home in a myriad of ways including throw pillows, art, linens, and elements of your rugs and curtains.